 Drinking water fountains may not operate.

-Washroom facilities must be open with an increased cleaning and disinfecting schedule, ensuring soap and water or hand sanitizer is available, as well as the proper disposal of paper hand towels.
+Washroom facilities must be open with an increased cleaning and disinfecting schedule, ensuring soap and water or an alcohol-based hand sanitizer approved by Health Canada (DIN or NPN number) is available, as well as the proper disposal of paper hand towels.

 Children's Programming and Community Events